jsx7ba/blog/content/post/proto-any.md

 ### Handling Array Types

-The `wrapperspb` package doesn't provide any way to wrap complex or array types, but it's strait forward to support.
+The `wrapperspb` package doesn't provide any way to wrap complex or array types, but it's straight forward to support.
 First, define a message with a [repeated](https://protobuf.dev/programming-guides/proto3/#field-labels) type:

 ```protobuf
 message StringArray {